keul/keul.it/content/blog/link-preload-a-walkthrough/index.md

 ![YES!](./yes.jpg)

-We fixed the `sec-fetch-mode` so playing with the `crossorigin` was OK.<br>
+We fixed the `sec-fetch-mode` so playing with the `crossorigin` was OK.

 Generally speaking: we need to make both crossorigin settings (using `crossorigin` in preload and `credentials` in fetch) compatible to each other.

-Also, a new `Origin` header has been added automatically, but this header if the equals so this didn't introduced new issues.
+Also, a new `Origin` header has been added automatically, but this header is equal on both requests so didn't introduced new issues.

 ### The `Origin` header